haribharadwaj/protocols/Records.md

 before getting real subjects in.
 - Practise by running self or other lab members.
 - Everybody, regardless of background will be able to pick up data analysis skills and have a working understanding of the details.
-Perhaps the most effective way of picking up quantitative skills relevant for data analysis is to start with some actual data and a an associated research question, especially from your own project.
+Perhaps the most effective way of picking up quantitative skills relevant for data analysis is to start with some actual data and an associated research question (especially from your own project).
-- One technical aspect of our research that is not easy is programming stimulus presentation sequences, behavioral tasks, and/or adapting data acquisition hardware to set up new measurement paradigms.
-This requires an array of different skills and considerable familiarity with the literature surrounding the specific measures you might want to design.
+- One technical aspect of our work that is not easy is programming stimulus presentation sequences, behavioral tasks, and/or adapting data acquisition hardware to set up new measurement paradigms.
+This is so because it requires an array of different skills and considerable familiarity with the literature surrounding the specific measures.
 Therefore, if you are undertaking this task, please work closely with lab members who are experienced in this aspect throughout the set up process.
 - There are no specific documentation formalities for technical training in our lab (should we change this?).

 ## Enrollment and informed consent (IRB-specific)

+- Post approved flyers on various physical and virtual bulleting boards
-- Legally/ethically needed
+- Informed consent legally/ethically needed
-- Critical component of IRB protocol
+- Consenting is a critical component of the IRB protocol
+- Once a subject is enrolled following informed consent, assign a subject ID by looking at the password-protected ```SubjectContact.xlsx``` spreadsheet on the Z drive and incrementing the ID number by 1.
+It's possible that a "new" subject has actually participated in studies in our lab before, and you'll be able to see that when looking at the spreadsheet.
+- Re-consenting is fine, but please use a subject's old ID if they have one.
+In this case, update the "consent date" field in the spreadsheet.

 ### What to cover when obtaining informed-consent

-- Overview of what's going to happen to the subject (they'll hear sounds, have electrodes attached via "swimming" cap etc.).
+- Overview of what's going to happen to the subject (they'll hear sounds, do tasks, have electrodes attached via "swimming" cap etc.).
 - Remind them that all measurements are research-related and not clinical measurements:
-For example, if a subject comes in thinking they have normal hearing, but we find audiometric elevation, we  can explain that they don't meet our research critera for enrollment, but also that this is not a clinical diagnosis.
-We then give them referral resources to follow up with real clinicians (see IRB narrative for more details).
+For example, if a subject comes in thinking they have normal hearing, but we find audiometric threshold elevation, we  can explain that they don't meet our **research critera** for enrollment, but also that this is **not** a clinical diagnosis.
+We can then give them referral resources to follow up with real clinicians (see IRB narrative for more details).
-- Mention risks:
+- Mention risks and how they are unlikely, but could happen:
-	1. Loud sounds
+	1. Loud sounds (if they find anything too loud, they can remove headphones/earphones and let us know)
 	2. Skin irritation from contacts/gels/wipes
 	3. Risk to privacy: We'll collect information like SSN, address, etc. for payment purposes
 - Mention how they'll get paid (& how much)